History of Jimmy Fallon in Timeline

 December 22, 2007: Marriage to Nancy Juvonen

 On December 22, 2007, Jimmy Fallon married film producer Nancy Juvonen.
-They had met on the set of Saturday Night Live and later reconnected on the set of Fever Pitch.
+They had met on the set of Saturday Night Live and later became friends on the set of Fever Pitch.
+They married four months after Fallon proposed.

 May 2009: Receives Bachelor of Arts and Honorary Doctorate

-In May 2009, Fallon received a Bachelor of Arts in communications and an honorary Doctor of Humane Letters from The College of Saint Rose.
+In May 2009, fourteen years after leaving, Jimmy Fallon returned to The College of Saint Rose to receive a Bachelor of Arts in communications and an honorary Doctor of Humane Letters.

-2009: Host of Late Night with Jimmy Fallon
+2009: Begins Hosting Late Night with Jimmy Fallon

-In 2009, Fallon returned to television as the host of Late Night with Jimmy Fallon on NBC.
+In 2009, Jimmy Fallon began hosting Late Night with Jimmy Fallon.

 2009: Appearance in Monty Python documentary